Virginia, Farms for Jewish Refugees: 19th Century Russians, 20th Century Germans

 Maurice_de_Hirsch_-_Tableau.jpg

 In the late 19th and early 20th centuries Baron Maurice de Hirsch, the builder of the Vienna-Constantinople Railroad, and his friends, sponsored the settlement of Eastern European Jews in many lands.
 They spent the equivalent of $2 billion in today’s dollars, working primarily in North and South America.
-See what sparked their efforts here
+See more details of this background here

 Maurice de Hirsch Vanity Fair July 26, 1890, National Portrait Gallery, London